tmasthay/schedule-texts-from-txt/README.md

 **Will only send texts with `{datetime}` less than MAX_OVERTIME_MINS, 30 minutes by default.
 This is to prevent accidentally sending really old messages.
 For example, if you had this script running on a cron that failed then restarted a week later, you probably don't want those week-old messages to send.*

 # GUI
+You can easily add new contacts with form `contact=number`.
 ![Adding a new contact](gui_pngs/new_person.png)

+You can also change someone's number with the same syntax.
+Note that this will be automatically overwritten.
+If you wish for this to throw an error instead, change the `overwrite` default behavior in `gui.py`.
 ![Changing someone's number](gui_pngs/old_friend.png)

+Below is a summary of the side effects.
+The second screenshot is there to simply show that the GUI ONLY writes text files; it does not run the `send_scheduled_message.py` script.
 ![What the updated SETTINGS.txt file will look like](gui_pngs/gui_side_effect.png)

 ![GUI only writes files, does not send them](gui_pngs/gui_doesnt_send_messages.png)

+If you wish to have both where the GUI can flip a flag where you might want to send messages, then I would suggest adding the function outlined in `bash_shortcut.sh` to your `bashrc` (or whatever shell you use) file. `stxt` will not send messages, and `stxt 1` will go ahead and send all queued messages.
 # Help & Feedback
 Please create a GitHub issue if you have feedback or need help.
 Thanks!